 We find that many positive memories share a common theme, which shows us the things we value.
 It teaches us how to focus our lives to bring more happiness into our lives.

-1) Find What We Value Using Your Memory
+1) Exploring Memories to Find What We Value

 This exercise is the first part of the training for exploring the subconscious mind.
 We’ll summarize here.
 It works best following four steps:

 4 Explore the connections.
-The last part of the exercise is to explore the links you found when you were expanding the memory.
+The last part of the exercise explores the links you found when you were expanding the memory.
 Many people find they can spend 20 minutes easily on this part.
 You may have discovered additional memories the open up other connections.
 Be sure to keep documenting everything.
 You will likely find links to dreams and daydreams as you explore these connections.

 Step One ― Document Findings